 Washington DC to Boston – No direct service

-This start-up bus company is known for connecting a variety of cities while boasting cheap fares, but it doesn’t always have direct connections to further cities (from Washington DC to Boston, for example).
-Seats come with Wi-Fi and electrical outlets, and fares can be as low as $1 if you get lucky.
-Reservations can only be made up to six weeks in advance.
+This start-up bus company is known for connecting a variety of cities while promoting insanely cheap fares, but it doesn’t always have direct connections between cities that are further apart (from Washington DC to Boston, for example).
+Seats come standard with Wi-Fi and electrical outlets, and fares can be as low as $1 if you get lucky.
+One downside is that reservations can only be made up to six weeks in advance.

 Washington DC to New York –4 hours 30 minutes, typically $21 one-way